stdnt-c1/Malicious/README.md

 ---

-## About This Project & Gemini's Role
+## About This Project

-This project was developed by **Muhammad Bilal Maulida (stdnt-c1)** with significant contributions and assistance from **Google's Gemini**.
+This project was developed by user **stdnt-c1** and other online contributors with significant contributions and assistance from **Google's Gemini**.
 Gemini served as a co-author and an interactive assistant in the development, debugging, and documentation process.
 Its involvement was crucial for analyzing code, identifying flaws, generating robust solutions, and creating comprehensive documentation.

 This collaboration demonstrates a modern workflow where human developers and advanced AI models work together to create and refine complex software.